wsydney76/craft4-ddev-starter/README.md

 Some wonder why we built things the way we did.
 No pseudo-religious beliefs at all, just what feels better.

-__... do you seed the database via scripts and don't simply ship a database dump?__
+__... do you seed the database via scripts rather than simply providing a database dump?__

-* It is some work to have a db at hand without any test content.
+* Crafting a database without test content can be labor-intensive.
-* We want a more granular control over what will be created.
+* Scripting allows more granular control over what is created.
-* It is easier to version control and share.
+* Scripts are simpler to version control and distribute.
-* It should be independent of the database type and version you use.
+* Scripts ensure independence from the database type and version in use.
-* We need this scripts anyway for plugins to create their things.
+* These scripts are also necessary for plugins to generate their respective components.

 __... don't you use single sections?__

-* Because we can arrange pages from different entry types in a hierarchy.
+* A structure allow us to organize pages from various entry types into a hierarchical structure.
-* A 'single' navigation item is not very intuitive for users.
+* A 'single' navigation item doesn't provide an intuitive user experience.

 __... don't you use categories but sections for taxonomies?__

-* We want to give users a unified editing experience.
+* Our goal is to provide users with a cohesive editing experience.
-* We want to group together what belongs together.
-E.g. A 'genre' is shown beneath 'film'.
+* We aim to logically group related items.
+For instance, a 'genre' is displayed under 'film'.
-* Sometimes it is not clear what is a 'category' and what not.
-Is a 'country' a film is produced in a category or not?
+* Sometimes, it can be ambiguous whether a certain element is a 'category'.
+For example, is the 'country' where a film was produced considered a category?
-* We want to resolve hierarchy at run time, instead of having redundant relationships.
+* We prefer to establish hierarchy during runtime, which avoids redundant relationships.
-* All content is available under only one main navigation point.
+* All content is conveniently accessible under a single main navigation point.

-__... don't you use a rich text editor like Redactor/CKEditor?__

-* If you can mix up headings, text blocks, images in a single field, it is very hard to keep translated content in sync.
-* We want to have a more granular control over the markup, especially for responsive images.
-* We want to restrict allowed html elements to a minimum, to prevent an inconsistent appearance.
-* We want the data to be as clean as possible, so we can use it in different contexts (e.g. for a mobile app), with the simplest possible conversions.
-* In case you can't resist, see below...

 __... do you use this strange Tailwind CSS bloat?__